Simulator#

 When the simulator fails to run.

-When the input is incorrectly configure.
+When the input is incorrectly configured.

 - FileNotFoundError